Destinations Greece The Cyclades Paros

 Quiet south · port-side fish · the swim cove circuit

-The south coast pocket — Aliki port-village (Aliki Restaurant on the harbour since 1974), the long sandy crescent of Faragas beach (no road access for cars, walk down from the parking), the small protected coves at Glyfa and Parasporos.
-Yria Island Boutique Hotel is the upmarket Parasporos stay.
-The quieter half of the island; pair with a Naoussa base by car.
+The quiet south-coast pocket — Aliki port-village (Aliki Restaurant on the harbour since 1974), the long sandy crescent of Faragas (walk down from the parking, no car access), the small protected coves at Glyfa and Parasporos.
+Yria is the upmarket Parasporos stay.
+The quieter half; pair with a Naoussa base by car.

 Aliki Restaurant · since 1974Faragas beachYria Parasporos